 Each spring the Academic Top Ten will be announced in each grade level.
-Any student who is working toward a regular diploma will be considered for this honor.
+Any regular education CHS students carrying a full load will be considered for this honor.
 For students in grade 9, the calculations are based on an average of all grades from the 27 week grading period of the current school year.
 The calculations for grades 10-12 will include all transcript grades averaged equally with the 27 week grades from the current school year.